okeshawarz/prospectus/keshawarz_prospectus_v2.md

 the result of market failure or government intervention.
 However, it is unclear to me that the construction industry or land markets in general can be called perfectly competitive, especially in densely built urban areas.

+This essay is also motivated by the uneven development and rent gap literature, particularly those of @harvey2018a, @smith2010, @hackworth2000, and the Marxian-Sraffian modeling and simulation approach developed by @bergmann2009,
+@sheppard1984, and @plummer1998.

 The few empirical papers that have been done on the topic of land rents have found mixed results. @freemark2019 finds no evidence that supply-side policy